Manuka Honey Guide: How It Can Help With Gut Health, Insomnia, Allergies & More

 The nutritional profile of Manuka honey.

-Thanks to Manuka honey's long list of nutrients (and therefore very impressive résumé), it is used to treat a variety of conditions.
+Thanks to Manuka honey's long list of nutrients6 (and therefore very impressive résumé), it is used to treat a variety of conditions.
 It is a rich source of amino acids, B vitamins, calcium, copper, iron, magnesium, manganese, phosphorous, potassium, sodium, and zinc (just to name a few).
 As if you needed another reason to seek it out for yourself, here are multiple science-backed benefits of the amazing Manuka honey.

 Topical uses for Manuka honey.